twhaley-mohawk/simple-text-encryptor-decryptor/README.md

 Usage Notes
 -------------
 This project supports basic encryption/decryption using a 32-byte base64 encoded private key.
-If you don't have a private key already, you can quickly create one.
+If you don't have a private key already, you can also use this to quickly create one.